 At Infosecurity Europe this year, we conducted our annual survey of attendees to uncover the latest software security trends, including what they’re concerned about and what they’re doing about it.
 Read on for our analysis, or download the PDF version.

 We surveyed security and software engineers from the tech, finance, and security industries at Infosecurity Europe 2018 and 2019.

 Protecting customer data and maintaining business operations remain top of mind in 2019.
-But regulatory compliance is of growing concern.
+But regulatory compliance challenges are of growing concern.
 Overall, the 2019 respondents considered each of the four issues as more important than did the 2018 respondents.
 There’s a clear trend regarding software security concerns: Organizations are more worried about everything.

 |Protecting customer data||60%||69%|